tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week5/2/index.md

 **Problem of the Day:** [Using ERB](https://github.com/masonfmatthews/rails_assignments/blob/master/exercises/my_first_erb)

 * Random Topics
-  * Anjana's Agile talk?
-  * Daily standups as a practice
-  * Pair programming as a practice
   * `#shipit` and putting a bow on it
   * `rails new .`
-* Human Learning
-  * ON BOARD: Interleave topics
-  * ON BOARD: Elaborate rather than repeat
 * Forms
   * Example: Add a student application form to the Plutonium Yard
   * `form`